cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 <svg stroke="grey" fill="grey" stroke-width="0" viewBox="0 0 512 512" height="15" width="15" xmlns="http://www.w3.org/2000/svg"><path d="M487.976 0H24.028C2.71 0-8.047 25.866 7.058 40.971L192 225.941V432c0 7.831 3.821 15.17 10.237 19.662l80 55.98C298.02 518.69 320 507.493 320 487.98V225.941l184.947-184.97C520.021 25.896 509.338 0 487.976 0z"></path></svg>
 .
 We can tick/untick based on the way _Nextclade_ classified the sequences in quality categories.
-By selecting only those samples that have "Bad Quality", we can see that all of them are from the nanopore data.
+By selecting only those samples that have "Bad Quality", we can see that nearly all of them are from the nanopore data.
 One of the main errors is due to too much missing data (ambiguous bases, "N").
 We can see these as grey boxes in the variant panel on the right.